danionescu0/image-processing-projects/person-monitor/README.md

 ### Installing dependencies & configure

+*Alternatively you can use docker*

-* Edit config.py and configure mqtt, and other settings if needed
+* Edit config.py and configure MQTT, and other settings if needed

 * Details about sending email with gmail: http://stackabuse.com/how-to-send-emails-with-gmail-using-python/